 I have been governor for just over a year, I have also been given the role of link PE governor.
 I am very passionate about all sport and physical activity which I hope can help me in my governor role.

-Lijesh John - Foundation Governor - Pupil Premium
+Lijesh John - Foundation Governor - Pupil Premium and LAC

 Piya Manesh - Foundation Governor - SEN Governor

 I joined St. Martha’s Governing body on the 1st of April 2021, as nominated by the Diocese.
 I am a housewife.
 We have 3 children.
 Our youngest daughter Hannah is currently in year 5 at St. Martha’s.
 I became part of the St. Martha’s community since 2012 when our other daughter Sarah joined the school.

 I am very happy and proud to see how the school has progressed over the years.
 Hope I can do my best to support the school as a SEN Governor.

 My name is Jacinta Nwaneri.
 I have been a governor for only a year.
 Am really enjoying the role .I am an intensive care nurse and work at the Queen Elizabeth Hospital kingslynn, I have been a nurse for more than 20years.I am married with three children two of our children attended saint Martha's catholic primary school.

 I am James Varghese, currently working as a certified Electrician.
 I had two children finished from St Martha's School.
 I am also a member of Charitable organisation Knights of St Columba Council No.319 as a Welfare Officer which is based on Holy Family Catholic Church at King's Lynn.
 I have a passion in servicing the local community, so I am here.